 Chet the Secret Agent Architect: Decoding the Architectural Shapes of the Museum

 Become a secret agent architect as you explore the Museum of the City of New York in this family-friendly scavenger hunt.
-Learn architectural vocabulary and styles while discovering the secrets of our landmark Colonial Revival building, designed by Joseph H. Freedlander in 1923.
-Then you’ll use the shapes you discovered to create model buildings representing your own style.
+Learn architectural vocabulary and styles while discovering the secrets of our landmark Colonial Revival building.
+Afterwards, use these shapes to create model buildings representing your own style.

 Winter Wonderland Collages

 School Vacation Days, February 17, 18, 19, and 20